pritamqu/CrissCross/README.md

 - [ ] Training codes (will be released upon acceptance)

 ### Result
 We present the top-1 accuracy averaged over all the splits of each dataset.
-Please note the results mentioned below are obtained by full-finetuning on UCF101 and HMDB51, and linear classififer (one-vs-all SVM) on ESC50.
+Please note that the results mentioned below are obtained by full-finetuning on UCF101 and HMDB51, and linear classififer (one-vs-all SVM) on ESC50.

 | Pretraining Dataset | Pretraining Size | UCF101 | HMDB51 | ESC50 | Model |
 | --------  |  --------  |-------------- | ---------- | ----- | -------|